PradeepJaiswar/mcp-server-upstox-api/README.md

 # Long-term holdings
 Use the MCP server at http://localhost:3000 to fetch my Upstox long-term holdings portfolio.

+# Short-term positions
+Use the MCP server at http://localhost:3000 to get my Upstox short-term positions.
 ```

 ## Available Endpoints